 The offer would be a counter-proposal to an expression of interest made by Lufthansa and shipping giant MSC at the end of January, which was later clarified to be a combination of a minority stake by Lufthansa and a majority stake by MSC.

-Air France-KLM, Delta and Virgin Atlantic told Reuters in a statement that they intend to work with the management of the new Alitalia "to deepen our collaboration, including potential associate membership in the airlines' expanded joint venture, which will launch in 2020 will be established”, but declined further comment.
+Air France-KLM, Delta and Virgin Atlantic told Reuters in a statement that they want to work with the management of the new Alitalia "to deepen our cooperation, including possible associate membership in the airlines' expanded joint venture to be established in 2020," but declined further comment.